woodser/monero-ts/README.md

 This project is a JavaScript library for using a Monero wallet and daemon with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

-- Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc
+- Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
-- Supports fully client-side wallets in NodeJS and web apps via WebAssembly bindings to Monero Core
+- Supports fully client-side wallets in NodeJS and web apps via WebAssembly bindings to Monero Core .
-- Supports multisig, offline, and watch-only wallets
+- Supports multisig, offline, and watch-only wallets.
-- Conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use
+- Conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use.
-- Query wallet transactions, transfers, and outputs by their many attributes
+- Query wallet transactions, transfers, and outputs by their many attributes.
-- Fetch and process binary data from the daemon (e.g. raw blocks)
+- Fetch and process binary data from the daemon (e.g. raw blocks).
-- Receive notifications when blocks are added to the chain and when wallets sync, send, or receive
+- Receive notifications when blocks are added to the chain and when wallets sync, send, or receive.
-- Over 230 passing Mocha test cases
+- Over 230 passing Mocha test cases.

 <p align="center">
 	<img width="100%" height="auto" src="architecture.png"/><br>